-But, the court added 2 more things for courts to consider in applying the test for family status discrimination, namely whether:
+But, the court added, in applying the Moore test, courts should also consider the first 2 elements of Johnstone, namely, whether:

 - 1. A child is under the employee's care and supervision; and - 2.
 The childcare obligation is more of a legal responsibility for the child than a personal choice.